wpmoo-org/wpmoo-docs/docs/cli.md

 # Command Line Interface (CLI)

-The WPMoo CLI is a powerful command-line tool that helps you manage your WPMoo-based projects.
-It provides a range of utilities for building, checking, deploying, and maintaining your WordPress plugins built with the WPMoo framework.
+The WPMoo CLI is a powerful command-line tool that helps you develop, build, check, and deploy your WordPress plugins built with the WPMoo framework.
+It provides a range of utilities for maintaining your WPMoo-based plugins.

-## Context-Aware Execution
+## Getting Started

-The CLI automatically detects where you're running it from and adjusts its behavior accordingly:

-- **In wpmoo-cli directory**: Shows information about the CLI itself; commands relevant to CLI development are available (info, version, check).
-The version command will update the CLI's own composer.json version during development.
-- **In wpmoo framework directory**: Provides framework management capabilities (all commands except rename)
-- **In WPMoo-based plugin**: Offers full plugin-specific tools and operations
-- **In other projects**: Basic commands only, with helpful guidance

-This ensures you always have the right tools available for your current project context.
+To use the CLI with your WPMoo-based plugin, make sure you're in your plugin's directory when running commands.
+The CLI will automatically detect your plugin and provide the appropriate tools.

 ## Available Commands